bunnytrack/UnrealPackageReader.js/README.md

 ---

 ## Methods

+> [!WARNING]
+> Unfortunately everything from this point on is very out of date.
+This project was written many years ago in plain JavaScript, with no JSDoc annotations or anything to help with typing at all.
+Sorry about that.
+One day, I might rewrite this in TypeScript.

 The most useful methods have been documented here, although there are several more available in the source (most of which are in use on the demo page linked above).

 ### `getLevelSummary(allProperties = false : Bool)` returns *Object*